Cisco router break-ins bypass cyber defenses

 "That feat is only able to be obtained by a handful of nation-state actors," DeWalt said, while declining to name which countries he suspected might be behind the Cisco router attacks.

-The malicious program has been nicknamed "SYNful" in reference to how the implanted software can jump from router to router using the device's syndication functions.
+The malicious program has been nicknamed "SYNful," a reference to SYN, the signal a router sends when it starts to communicate with another router, a process which the implant exploited, according to FireEye.

 Network logs from infected routers suggest the attacks have been taking place for at least a year, FireEye's CEO said.